A place-based approach to Town Centre Living

 Local communities can play a crucial role in both initiating and stewarding town centre living projects.
 Their involvement fosters a sense of ownership and ensures the project aligns with local needs.

-Benefits beyond housin
+Benefits beyond housing

 Town centre living offers various advantages beyond just affordable housing.
 It promotes social interaction, creates vibrant and bustling town centres, and prompts improved access to services through walkability and public transport.